How wholesale market Faire turned ‘not on Amazon’ into a $12 billion company

 Faire’s sudden success might seem surprising, given the standard narrative about retail in America: Amazon is taking over, and Main Street shops are paying the price.

-Anu Hariharan, a partner at Y Combinator’s Community Fund for growth-stage investments—which invested in Faire after it got its start as a YC company—says that many investors were skeptical of Faire’s Demo Day pitch following the company’s participation in YC’s winter 2017 startup batch.
+Anu Hariharan, a partner at Y Combinator’s Continuity Fund for growth-stage investments—which invested in Faire after it got its start as a YC company—says that many investors were skeptical of Faire’s Demo Day pitch following the company’s participation in YC’s winter 2017 startup batch.

 “‘Retail is a dog market,'” Hariharan recalls them telling Faire’s founding team.
 The company’s potential, she adds, was “not obvious.”